 What are your plans for the future?
 What are you going to do now?

-Well, all my concert activity that has stopped until now is expected to resume in July 2021, and I should be doing a series of outdoor concerts in Italy, and then there is some film work progressing and also other projects going on.
+Well, all my concert activity that has stopped until now is expected to resume, and I should be doing a series of outdoor concerts in Italy, and then there is some film work progressing and also other projects going on.
 These days I’ve also been recording a new piano album in my home studio… but I cannot say much about that yet as everything is still in progress!

 ★ If you are interested in film scores, you’ll also enjoy our interviews with Il Volo about Maestro Ennio Morricone, Stephan Moccio who made the score for Fifty Shades of Grey, Italian film score composer Stefano Fasce and Limahl, who made the soundtrack for the 1980s cult movie The NeverEnding Story